Toggle: English / Spanish

 Medicines called growth factors (such as erythropoietin, G-CSF, and GM-CSF) can improve blood counts for a short while.

-Persons who have had a successful bone marrow transplant still need regular check-ups because of the risk for additional cancers.
+People who have had a successful bone marrow transplant still need regular check-ups because of the risk for additional cancers.

 Hormone therapy combined with low doses of steroids (such as hydrocortisone or prednisone) is prescribed to those who do not have a bone marrow donor.
-Most patients respond to hormone therapy.
+Most people respond to hormone therapy.
 But everyone with the disorder will quickly get worse when the drugs are stopped.
 In most cases, these drugs eventually stop working.

 Additional treatments may include: